Amsterdam

 • Fresh fish restaurant in a historic fisherman’s house

-• Private parking included, rare around Amsterdam
+• Private parking included, rare in Amsterdam and surroundings

-• Booking score 9.7/10 from 54 reviews, one of the country’s best
+• Booking score 9.7/10 from 54 reviews, one of the best in the country

 Hotel TwentySeven - Small Luxury Hotels of the World